wlsdud5942/newtest5/YOLO/readme.md

 Additional dataset details:

 - Label format complies with YOLO convention: `<class> <x_center> <y_center> <width> <height>`
-- Dataset is split: 80% for training and 20% for validation
+- Dataset is split: 80% for training and 20% for validation, Testing was conducted directly within the QLabs simulation environment,
+so a separate test dataset was not included.
 - All labels are normalized with respect to image width and height

 ---